pkellz/everest/README.md

 # Everest
 :robot: Live-trading crypto bot for the [Poloniex](https://poloniex.com/) exchange.

+## Update!
+### As of December 15, 2019 Poloniex has discontinued crypto trading for US residents! :disappointed:
+#### I am considering modifying Everest to make it exchange-agnostic so that you will be able to trade on multiple platforms such as Coinbase, Binance, or Kraken.
+(Don't hold your breath, though. :grimacing:)

 This bot is a port-over from the Python live-trading bot from [this](https://www.youtube.com/watch?v=fpqzXgZjSqM&list=PL2U3qLYtsXsT5QuFQUtxbfj62K3AiLOse&index=3) Youtube tutorial.

 ## :sparkles: Getting Started